mtoensing/simpletoc/readme.txt

 = 4.1.1 =
 * Feature: Experimental support for Arabic Text.

-= 4.0 =
-* Feature: Added option to set maximum level of the headings.

 = 3.9 =
 * Added Brazilian Portuguese translations to the translations.
 Thanks Ralden Souza!